Unfinished portrait of Nathaniel Hurd: Similar works

 Copley is perhaps best known for his portrait of Paul Revere, painted in 1768.
 Similarities can be drawn between the incomplete portrait of Hurd and Revere, notably their casual attire and labor-based settings.
 This is theorized to be as a result of their shared occupation and Copley's experimentation with portraiture, but no concrete interpretation was documented at the time.
 Unlike Copley's completed portrait of Hurd and Revere, the unfinished version is not looking directly at the viewer, but off to our left, almost unaware of his painter.
 It is unclear why Copley also portrayed Revere in such a different way from his contemporaries, as it differs from most of Copley's other work, but their shared occupation of silversmith offers an answer in their hot workplaces, prompting a way to cool off.

 Provenance

-This painting belonged to Nathaniel Hurd, despite its incompletion and passed upon his sister upon his death.
+This painting belonged to Nathaniel Hurd, despite its incompletion and passed to his sister upon his death.
 It stayed in her new family with John Furness until their descendant, Horace Howard Furness Jayne, sold it to the Memorial Art Gallery in Rochester, New York, in 1944.